Website Optimization Measures, Part XIII

 A fresh installment of the series, today some notes and observations on improving SVG and HTML, styling emphasis and code, and making better use of images.
 (If you’re new to these entries, here is where I casually share improvements to my personal projects.)

 2. Revisiting html-minifier settings.
-I have a standard config for html-minifier, however as I’m constantly studying HTML (I completed the pilgrimage!), I questioned and reviewed the old setup.
-You can check my latest setup in the Eleventy config for Frontend Dogma.
+I have a standard config for html-minifier, however as I’m constantly studying HTML (and completed the pilgrimage!), I questioned and reviewed the old setup.
+You can check the latest in the Eleventy config for Frontend Dogma.
 (I’m taking note to talk more about special cases, like not removing all quotes, and not always minifying HTML.)

 3. Reviewing use of @autocomplete.
 I’m collecting string for these posts for months, and in this case I don’t know anymore what I did đŸ˜‚ But, I’m sure, it led to better use of the autocomplete attribute.